-UCLA Writing Project 2020 Summer Programs for Students
+UCLA Writing Project 2021 Summer Camps for Students

 All Virtually Yours

 Just what will happen during the 30 hours of workshop activities for students enrolled in Young Writers 5-6, Writing in the Middle 7-8, and College-Ready Writers 9-12?
 Simply put, students will grow dramatically as writers.
-They’ll expand their stylistic repertoires, try out a variety of genres, perhaps draft longer pieces.
-They’ll gain confidence and more-than-competence, and they’ll think of themselves as writers—a big deal!
+They’ll expand their stylistic repertoires, try out a variety of genres, draft short and long pieces.
+They’ll gain confidence as they develop their individual style.
+By the end of the workshop time, they’ll think of themselves as writers—a big deal!